If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 SonicCD-2011-SEGALogo1-Alt-RAW.png SonicCD-2011-SEGALogo1-Alt-Restored.png

 Unused SEGA logos from the startup screen.
 The first SEGA logo was later used in the Origins version.
-This is leftover from the prototype.
+This is a leftover from the concept demo.
 The second logo can be found in the PC/Console releases.

 Trademark Sprite